• Skip to primary navigation

 What ramekins shall I use?

-I always prefer to use shallow ramekins, not deeper than 1 ½-2 inches.
-If you use deep ones, you have a good chance of undercook the custard and burn the tops.
+I always prefer to use shallow ramekins, not deeper than 1 ½-2 inches or 4-6 oz.
+If you use deep ones, you have a good chance to undercook the custard and burn the tops.

 Creme brulee in a white ramekin with a spoon.